schmich/tome/README.md

     Password (verify):
     Created password for linkedin.com.

-Recalling a password is easy:
+Recalling a password is just as easy:

     > tome get linkedin.com
     Master password: